 There are apparently huts along the way, but this is one might be best organized with a local guide, unless you’re feeling particularly adventurous.

 French Polynesia experiences several migrations throughout the year.
 In the months of August through October, humpback whales migrate through and Tahiti and neighboring Mo’orea – two of the best spots to swim with them.
-You can read more here.
+You can read more on swimming with whales here.

 There are also many stingrays and sharks in the area.
 Both are friendly and amazing to swim with.
 You can also see turtles and all kinds of colorful fish on both diving and snorkeling tours, almost all of which take place in nearby Mo’orea.